-Swab the lesion vigorously using Dacron or polyester flocked swabs, to ensure adequate viral DNA is collected.
+After carefully cleaning with sterile saline or PBS, swab the lesion vigorously using Dacron or polyester flocked swabs, to ensure adequate viral DNA is collected.
+There is no need to deroof or puncture the lesions before swabbing.
 Both dry swabs and swabs placed in viral transport media (VTM) can be used.
+Although collection of lesion swabs is usually sufficient for testing, collecting roofs or crusts might be useful particularly if the progression of the case is advanced.
+In this instance, sharps injury prevention measures should be strictly followed.
 Two lesions of the same type should be collected in one single tube, preferably from different locations on the body and which differ in appearance.